Robert-van-Engelen/Forth500/manual.md

     name 5 3 slice TYPE ↲
     Doe OK[0]

-Note that we can safely take slices of slices:
+Note that we can take slices of slices:

     name 4 4 slice 1 2 slice TYPE ↲
     Do OK[0]